I-City: Snowalk

 SnoWalk is a 50,000 sqft arctic environment attraction with 100 tons of ice sculptures that were shaped by a team of 30 ice sculptors from Harbin, China.
 With temperatures below 5 C and 100 mm of snow on the ground, SnoWalk is a family leisure attraction.

 Waterworld

 WaterWorld at i-City features water rides and games.
 The main attraction consists of vortex water ride from a steep 160 ft launch tower and water slides.

 Red Carpet 2

-Red Carpet 2 is Malaysia's first home-grown interactive wax museum.
-Measuring up to 30,000 sqft, Red Carpet 2 allows visitors to do selfie with their favourite figures such as The Avengers Superheroes, Royals, Head of States, Sci-fi, Tech Giants like Jack Ma and Mark Zuckerberg, Corporate Movers, MTV, Outer Space, Magical World, K-pop (Hallyu), Canto pop, Oscars, A-List artistes and so on.
+Red Carpet 2 was Malaysia's first home-grown interactive wax museum.
+Measuring up to 30,000 sqft, Red Carpet 2 allows visitors to take a selfie with figures such as The Avengers Superheroes, Royals, Head of States, Sci-fi, Tech Giants like Jack Ma and Mark Zuckerberg, Corporate Movers, MTV, Outer Space, Magical World, K-pop (Hallyu), Canto pop, Oscars, A-List artistes and so on.

 Events

 i-City has hosted various large-scale events and programmes, such as Malaysia's Independence Day Celebration on 31 August and the Mid-Autumn Festival.
 During the 2010 World Cup, i-City also showed the matches live from Johannesburg on its 6.5 x 8.5 m video wall, the largest video screen in Southeast Asia.
 It has also hosted MTV World Stage Live in Malaysia, in July 2011.